Bequests are an essential part of our private funding. In 2013, they made up almost half of our total income from individual donors.

 How to name the ICRC as a beneficiary in a will

-Please ensure that the exact name and address of the ICRC appear in the will:
+Please ensure that the exact name and address of the ICRC appears in the will:

 International Committee of the Red Cross (ICRC)